 Field Function Note Peripheral Device Z Coordinate Format Determines how to describe the vertical locations (Z coordinates) of Raritan environmental sensor packages.
-Options: Rack-Units and Free-Form See Z Coordinate Format (on page 100). coordinates) of sensor/actuators in the data center, see Individual Sensor/Actuator Pages (on page 114).
+Options: Rack-Units and Free-Form See Z Coordinate Format (on page 99).
+To specify the location of any sensor/actuators in the data center, see Individual Sensor/Actuator Pages (on page 113).
 Peripheral Device Auto Management Enables or disables the automatic management feature for Raritan environmental sensor packages.
 The default is to enable it.
-See How the Automatic Management Function Works (on page 100).
+See How the Automatic Management Function Works (on page 99).
 Altitude Specifies the EMX device's altitude above sea level when a Raritan's DPX differential air pressure sensor is attached.
 Range: 0 to 3000 meters (0 to 9842 feet) The device's altitude is associated with the altitude correction factor.
-See Altitude Correction Factors (on page 532).
+See Altitude Correction Factors (on page 533).
 The default altitude measurement unit is meter.
 See Setting Default Measurement Units (on page 146).
 You can have the measurement unit vary between meter and foot according to user credentials.
-See Setting Your Preferred Measurement Units (on page 146).
+See Setting Your Preferred Measurement Units (on page 145).